Herzliya Hebrew Gymnasium: The original building

 It was also the birthplace of youth movements like the Tel Aviv Scouts and Machanot HaOlim.
 After World War II, the Gymnasium served as a hospital.
 During the cornerstone-laying ceremony for its permanent building in the month of Av 5669, the founder, Dr. Metman, said:

-“Another architect, another teacher in our nation—these are certainly needed, but much more must still be created within our people.
+Another architect, another teacher in our nation—these are certainly needed, but much more must still be created within our people.
 This alone is not enough.
-The private good of each individual will naturally come to them, yet we are concerned for an entire generation and hope that the Gymnasium will raise a generation of Hebrew scholars, worthy in their ideas and feelings to lead the people and show them the way.”
+The private good of each individual will naturally come to them, yet we are concerned for an entire generation and hope that the Gymnasium will raise a generation of Hebrew scholars, worthy in their ideas and feelings to lead the people and show them the way.

-It didn’t take long for Dr. Metman’s prophecy to come true.
+It did not take long for Dr. Metman's prophecy to come true.
 The Gymnasium quickly attracted many students, including those from the Diaspora whose parents wished to provide their children with a Hebrew education.
 Over the decades, numerous graduates from the Gymnasium became leaders in the community: writers, educators, scientists, and artists who contributed to advancing Hebrew culture and education in the land of Israel.

-To this day, thousands of Herzliya Gymnasium alumni are actively involved in Israeli culture, entertainment, arts, and academia.The building on Herzl Street was a major Tel Aviv landmark until July 1959, when it was razed for the construction of Shalom Meir Tower.
+To this day, thousands of Herzliya Gymnasium alumni are actively involved in Israeli culture, entertainment, arts, and academia.
+The building on Herzl Street was a major Tel Aviv landmark until July 1959, when it was razed for the construction of Shalom Meir Tower.
 The new tower was the tallest building in Israel those days, representing a significant architectural achievement.

 As one of the first significant structures to be built in the first Hebrew city of Israel, the school, conceived and constructed in the founding years of Tel Aviv, came to represent the original pioneering spirit of the city and the country.
 The destruction of the building sparked public anger and widespread recognition of the importance of conserving historical landmarks.
 The Council for Conservation of Heritage Sites in Israel was founded in the 1980s partly in response to the fate of Herzliya Hebrew High School.